 Caitlyn started working with Musicopia in August 2016 after earning a M.A in Professional and Business Communication from La Salle University.
 Caitlyn also completed her undergraduate studies at La Salle, focusing her education on both communication and the study of music.
 During this time, she successfully completed an internship with 93.3 WMMR and later accepted a part-time position with their Promotions Department.
-Caitlyn was thrilled to begin working with Musicopia as the organization encompasses many of the La Sallian values that she holds true to her heart.
-Music has an uncanny way of bringing together people from all different walks of life and Caitlyn is grateful for the opportunity to bring musical experiences to youths in Philadelphia.
+Caitlyn is thrilled to be part of the Musicopia team, as the organization encompasses many of the La Sallian values that she holds true to her heart; such as concern for the poor and social justice, respect for the dignity of all persons, and belief in quality education for all students.
+Music has an uncanny way of bringing together people from all different walks of life, and Caitlyn is grateful for the opportunity to bring musical experiences to young people in Philadelphia.

 Leslie Malmed Macedo is a seasoned arts administrator with a focus on traditional and classical music and dance.
 She has served on the staffs of the World Music Institute (1999-2008), Flamenco Vivo Carlota Santana (2008-2011), Dance Theatre Etcetera (2011-2014) and the Philadelphia Folklore Project (2014-2016).
 In 2001, Leslie co-founded Mamadêlê Productions, a company that arranges performances and educational programs that present the music, dance and martial arts of Bahia, Brazil.
 She has served on the board of Dance USA (2009-2011) and joined the board of International Ballet Exchange in 2014.
 Throughout her career Leslie has worked with internationally acclaimed artists from around the world, arranging performances and educational programs at major performing arts centers and educational institutions throughout the United States and Canada.
 She was part of the curatorial team that co-produced the Cultural Olympiad in Greece, curated artists for the Nat Geo children’s tv series Ma Mirabelle as well as educational performance series at the Juilliard School and Baruch College.
 Born and raised in Philadelphia, Leslie received a BA from NYU’s Gallatin School where she studied Ethnomusicology and International Politics.